Image

 What Can Lead to Child Pornography Charges in Phelps County, MO?

-• Possessing Child Pornography: The act of having child porn in one’s possession, irrespective of the quantity or form – digital, physical, etc.
+• Possessing Child Pornography: Having child pornography in your possession, regardless of the quantity or form – digital, physical, etc.

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-• Sexual Exploitation of a Minor: Filming, photographing, or participating in any aspect of the creation process of child pornography.
+• Sexual Exploitation of a Minor: Encompasses filming, photographing, or taking part in any aspect of the creation process of child pornography.

 Child Pornography Defense Lawyer in Phelps County, MO | Phelps County, MO Criminal Defense | Combs Waterkotte

 From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Phelps County, MO if any of the following conditions apply:
+The severity of the offense escalates to a class B felony in Phelps County, MO if any of the following conditions are met:

 • Possess over 20 still images of child pornography